zkpstandard/wg-plonkish/src/optimizations.md

 ## Correctness-preserving translation of circuits

+We define a correctness-preserving translation of circuits—this serves as the security notion that our optimizations must satisfy to ensure they do not introduce vulnerabilities.

 For simplicity fix a field $\mathbb{F}$.
 What we mean by a correctness-preserving translation $\mathcal{T} \mathrel{⦂} \mathsf{AbstractCircuit}_{\mathbb{F}} \rightarrow \mathsf{ConcreteCircuit}_{\mathbb{F}}$ is that $\mathcal{T}$ is an efficiently computable function from abstract circuits to concrete circuits, such that for any abstract circuit $C$ with $C' = \mathcal{T}(C)$:
   * There is a bijective map $\mathcal{I}_C \mathrel{⦂} \mathbb{F}^{t} \rightarrow \mathbb{F}^{t'}$, efficiently computable in both directions, between abstract instances and concrete instances.
   * There is an efficient witness translation function $\mathcal{F}_C \mathrel{⦂} \mathbb{F}^{m \times n} \rightarrow \mathbb{F}^{m' \times n'}$ from abstract witnesses to concrete witnesses.